coralproject/ask-docs/docs_dir/quickstart/install.md

 Required edits:

 * `FRONTEND_HOST`: set to your desired IP address for the front end.
-For this example, we will use `192.168.99.100`.
+For this example, we will use `192.168.99.100`, which is the default Docker machine IP for local machine installs.

 Optional edits: